 - Transfer the saddle (1) and handlebar (2) position to the floor with a level or plumb bob

 - Measure the X distance between the two points with a tape measure (3)

 - Repeat the same procedure against a wall using a level to transfer the saddle and handlebar heights (4 - 6)

 With each step, there is a potential for measurement error.
-In comparison, VeloAngle utilizes direct point-to-point measurement, with the distance between the two points read against a clear reference point and the angle of that line displayed on a digital inclinometer or smartphone app.
+In comparison, VeloAngle utilizes direct point-to-point measurement.
+The distance between two points and the angle between them measured at the same time a single step, faster and with greater accuracy